Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 The complete bounded admitted-share union is content-addressed and its root is advertised in signed extended positions.
-In network mode, witness materialization uses only the local node's own currently published root after qV alignment. qV is a go/no-go gate for that root; it never selects a root from peer positions.
+In network mode, witness materialization uses only the node's own locally built current-position root after qV alignment. qV is a go/no-go gate for that root; it never selects a root from peer positions.
+Only an active validator that is proposing counts its own root locally toward qV.
+An observer may nevertheless materialize its locally possessed matching root after a peer-only qV advertises that same root.
 The local node must possess a SIDECAR map with that exact root and independently verify its content addresses, leaf type and required fields, origin-relative committee positions, unique positions and signer AccountIDs, signature bounds, and every target multisignature before qC can materialize.
 Standalone test execution substitutes exact possession of its locally verified map; intent admission still requires the UNLReport-backed parent state.
 Late collector arrivals cannot mutate the accepted root.